yiannisha/dbmanage/README.md

 # DBmanage
-A single cli tool to manage all of your databases.
+A single python package to manage all of your databases.